eugenioLopezRamos/slika-photography/README.md

 _public front end_

-- clicking the "logo" on mobile should show the full height menu
 - Theres a small bug when moving the slides to the left and to the right or viceversa (to be fixed later, its a small bug.)
 - Change the images on the home tab